thomseddon/traefik-forward-auth/README.md

 Click, "Create Credentials" > "OAuth client ID".
 Select "Web Application", fill in the name of your app, skip "Authorized JavaScript origins" and fill "Authorized redirect URIs" with all the domains you will allow authentication from, appended with the `url-path` (e.g. https://app.test.com/_oauth)

+## Usage

+The authenticated user is set in the `X-Forwarded-User` header, to pass this on add this to the `authResponseHeaders` as shown [here](https://github.com/thomseddon/traefik-forward-auth/blob/master/example/docker-compose-dev.yml).

 ## User Restriction

 You can restrict who can login with the following parameters: